mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 ### Avoid line breaks in names

-Names of products, features, or non-GitLab products containing spaces shouldn't split the name across lines with an inserted line break.
+Product names, feature names, and non-GitLab products that contain spaces shouldn't be split across lines.
 For example: GitLab Community Edition or Amazon Web Services.
 Splitting product or feature names across lines makes searching for these items more difficult, and can cause problems if names change.